We have a new pottery wheel for kids.

-Daphne watched for a while with Daine and then started playing with the old pottery wheel.
+Daphne watched for a while with Daine, the guinea pig, and then started playing with the old pottery wheel.
 After a while she told me, in frustration, that it didn’t work and I told her that she needed to plug the foot pedal cord into the pottery wheel.
-She did, then cut some clay off the block of clay, and started trying to figure out how to throw a pot on her own (on top of the washing machine with the guinea pig beside her!).
+She did, then cut some clay off the big block of clay, and started trying to figure out how to throw a pot on her own (on top of the washing machine with the guinea pig beside her!).

 When I realized that she wanted to be doing what her big sister was doing, I cleared space on the table and moved her pottery operation down across from Maia’s.

 Using a Pottery Wheel for Kids

 Maia grumbled for a minute, but I told her that Daphne wanted to learn how to use the wheel, too, and needed to watch her.

 She suddenly turned into the most helpful teacher and walked Daphne through the whole process—sometimes from her own wheel, sometimes going over to the other side and showing Daphne on Daphne’s wheel and clay.

 She showed her how to center and stick the clay, how to wet it, how to shape it, how to stick her thumb in and begin to make the cavity in the pot as the wheel turned, and finally, how to take off the cup/bowl/vase when it was finished and set it aside to dry.

 Daphne made two clay pots and was so content, so happy, with her hands covered in wet clay, working the pottery wheel opposite big sister, and making things.